NanoComp/meep/doc/docs/Materials.md

 Meep can keep track of this energy for the Lorentzian polarizability terms but not for the conductivity terms.
 For gain, this gives the amount of energy expended in amplifying the field.

-Conductivity and Complex ε
+Conductivity and Complex $\varepsilon$
 --------------------------

-Often, you only care about the absorption loss in a narrow bandwidth, where you just want to set the imaginary part of $\varepsilon$ (or $\mu$) to some known experimental value, in the same way that you often just care about setting a dispersionless real ε that is the correct value in your bandwidth of interest.
+Often, you only care about the absorption loss in a narrow bandwidth, where you just want to set the imaginary part of $\varepsilon$ (or $\mu$) to some known experimental value, in the same way that you often just care about setting a dispersionless real $\varepsilon$ that is the correct value in your bandwidth of interest.

-One approach to this problem would be allowing you to specify a constant, frequency-independent, imaginary part of ε, but this has the disadvantage of requiring the simulation to employ complex fields which double the memory and time requirements, and also tends to be numerically unstable.
+One approach to this problem would be allowing you to specify a constant, frequency-independent, imaginary part of $\varepsilon$, but this has the disadvantage of requiring the simulation to employ complex fields which double the memory and time requirements, and also tends to be numerically unstable.
 Instead, the approach in Meep is for you to set the conductivity $\sigma_D$ (or $\sigma_B$ for an imaginary part of $\mu$), chosen so that $\mathrm{Im}\, \varepsilon = \varepsilon_\infty \sigma_D / \omega$ is the correct value at your frequency $\omega$ of interest.
 Note that, in Meep, you specify $f = \omega/2\pi$ instead of $\mu$ for the frequency, however, so you need to include the factor of 2$\pi$ when computing the corresponding imaginary part of $\varepsilon$.
 Conductivities can be implemented with purely real fields, so they are not nearly as expensive as implementing a frequency-independent complex $\varepsilon$ or $\mu$.

 For example, suppose you want to simulate a medium with $\varepsilon = 3.4 + 0.101i$ at a frequency 0.42 (in your Meep units), and you only care about the material in a narrow bandwidth around this frequency (i.e. you don't need to simulate the full experimental frequency-dependent permittivity).
 Then, in Meep, you could use `(make medium (epsilon 3.4) (D-conductivity (/ (* 2 pi 0.42 0.101) 3.4))`; i.e. $\varepsilon_\infty = \mathrm{Re}\,\varepsilon = 3.4$ and $\sigma_D = \omega \mathrm{Im} \varepsilon / \varepsilon_\infty = (2\pi 0.42) 0.101 / 3.4$.